22 Mar 10 Great Uses for Media Crema

 After writing about how to make your own sour cream from Media Crema, I’ve had a couple people ask what else it’s good for.
 Lots of recipes!

-If you’re not familiar with Media Crema, it’s basically half-and-half or light cream that comes in a can (see a picture of the can below).
+If you’re not familiar with Media Crema, it’s basically half-and-half or light cream that comes in a can or box.
 You’ll find it in the Latin foods aisle of most grocery stores, or in a Mexican grocery.
 Of course, in Latin America, you’ll find it in just about every grocery store everywhere — even in fishing villages.

 I’ve never seen it in little boxes in US, but that’s often how we bought it in Mexico — and one box or can holds just about 1 cup (it varies slightly by manufacturer).